msoeken/reversible-sota/README.md

 * [D. Große, R. Wille, G.W.
 Dueck, and R. Drechsler: Exact multiple-control Toffoli network synthesis with SAT techniques, in: *IEEE Trans. on CAD* **28**, 2009, 703&ndash;715.](http://dx.doi.org/10.1109/TCAD.2009.2017215)
 * [R. Wille, M. Soeken, N. Przigoda, R. Drechsler: Effect of negative control lines on the exact synthesis of reversible circuits, in: *Multiple-valued Logic and Soft Computing* **21**, 2013, 627-640.](http://www.oldcitypublishing.com/MVLSC/MVLSCabstracts/MVLSC21.5-6abstracts/MVLSCv21n5-6p627-640Wille.html)

-### Functional heuristic methods
+### Functional heuristic algorithms
-Functional heuristic synthesis methods guarantee minimality in number of lines (space).
+Functional heuristic synthesis algorithms guarantee minimality in number of lines (space).

 #### Transformation-based synthesis
 Given a truth table of a Boolean function, transformation-based synthesis applies gates and adjusts the truth table accordingly in a way that each gate application gets the truth table closer to the identity function.
 If the identity function has been reached, all applied gates make up for the circuit that realizes the initial function.